miladkheirabi/Cryptography/Readme.md

 ## Structure
 - **Applied Cryptography**
-  Contains assignments for the Applied Cryptography course, organized into two semesters (Term 1 as a student and Term 2 as a TA).
+  Contains assignments for the Applied Cryptography course, organized into two semesters (Semester 1 as a student and Semester 2 as a TA).

 ---